What is oncom?

 We used two types of unsold bread to create the oncom.
 Wheat bread and rye bread.
 In both cases we obtained a wholesome, good quality product.

-At this stage we are frying, cooking and testing.
-When raw, the taste is somewhat reminiscent of mushroom or brie cheese.
-When fried in a breadcrumb coating, it is quite like a pork chop, and this is only the beginning.
-With a little creativity and culinary variation, imaginative, tasty and healthy dishes can be created using it.
+When eaten raw, the taste of our oncom is somewhat reminiscent of mushroom or brie cheese.
+When fried in a breadcrumb coating, it is quite like a pork chop, and that is just the beginning.
+With a little creativity and culinary variation, it can be used to create imaginative, tasty and healthy dishes.

-Who knows, maybe oncom will gain popularity outside of Indonesia and make its way onto menus in parts of the world where attention is being paid to the responsible management of raw materials in the spirit of #zerowaste.
+Let's hope that oncom will gain popularity outside of Indonesia and make its way onto menus in parts of the world where there is a commitment to #zerowaste and the responsible use of raw materials.